We now turn to the first of several lessons that treat text as data.

 # Here are our most frequent words.

-One of the advantages of R is that we can easily visualize our results.
-For example, we can visualize word frequency through wordclouds.
-For that we need to download and active the package wordcloud.
+One of the advantages of R is that results are easy to visualize.
+For example, we can visualize how often a word is used through wordclouds.
+For that, we need to download and activate the wordcloud package.

 # Load package.

 To make the wordcloud easily readable we reduce the information we want to display.

 # It is easier to work with wordcloud if we tranform our file into a dataframe.

 frequent_words <- as.data.frame(as.table(frequent_words))

 # In order not to overload the word cloud, we limit our analysis to the 50 most frequent words in the corpus.

 # You can adjust the color to your liking.

 wordcloud(most_frequent_words$word,most_frequent_words$freq, colors = brewer.pal(8, "Dark2"))